MAVLink Api is now available too… 🙂

 For the Jumper T16 or T18 one has to solder three wires (Gnd, Rx, Tx) directly to the transmitter’s main board.
 Two options are possible, the UART3 pins or the UART6 pins (the UART6 pins are accessible on the unpopulated Bluetooth module).
 I have chosen the UART3 pins, but you may prefer those on the unpopulated Bluetooth module area.

-The telemetry link also needs power, and what to do here really very much depends on which wireless link you are using.
-In my case (Jumper T16 and 3DR telemetry radio) I soldered two further wires to appropriate points on the transmitter main board and am using a Pololu switch regulator to get 5 V for the telemetry unit.
+The telemetry device also needs power, and what you need to do really depends very much on which wireless link you are using.
+In my early case (Jumper T16 and 3DR SiK telemetry radio) I soldered two further wires to appropriate points on the transmitter main board and am using a Pololu switch regulator to get 5 V for the telemetry device.

 3. Firmware and Script Installation

-The installation of the modified OpenTx firmware is simple.
+The installation of the mTX firmware is simple.

 The procedure is as follows: